Guangxi University

 Established in 1928, the university was broken up during national education reforms in the 1950s.
-Its departments were relocated across China to create or bolster numerous other institutions including Wuhan University, Sun Yat-sen University, and Guangxi Normal University.
-Xida was re-established in 1958, and by 1995 the university was being recognized at the national level as a member of Double First Class University Plan and former Project 211, government funding initiatives to elevate research and faculty hiring standards for a select group of rising Chinese universities.
+Its departments were relocated across China to create or bolster numerous other institutions including then Wuhan University, then Sun Yat-sen University, and then Guangxi Normal University.

-In 2017, Guangxi University was selected as a beneficiary of the Double First Class University Plan, with Double First Class funding awarded to the Department of Civil Engineering which the Chinese government seeks to elevate to "world-class" status.
-Four disciplines in engineering, agricultural science, and material science have been ranked in the Global Top 1% according to the Thompson Reuters InCites Essential Science Indicators (ESI).
-Guangxi University is consistently ranked the best in the Guangxi Zhuang Autonomous Region and among top 100th nationwide.
-The Academic Ranking of World Universities, also known as ShanghaiRanking, ranked Guangxi University in the top 501-600th in the world.

 History

 Establishment and restructuring (1928–1938)

 As early as 1925, the Guangxi provincial government began drafting plans to create Guangxi University.
-In the winter of 1927, the authorities invited celebrated scientist and educator Ma Junwu, a native of Guilin, Guangxi, to return to his homeland and help found the first modern university in the province.
+In the winter of 1927, the authorities invited scientist and educator Ma Junwu, a native of Guilin, Guangxi, to return to his homeland and help found the first modern university in the province.
 In October 1928, Guangxi University was established on Butterfly Mountain in the Hexi District of Wuzhou.

 University operations were briefly suspended from 1929 to 1931 due to armed conflict in Guangxi and the neighboring Guizhou region.

 In 1932, the provincial government established the Guangxi Provincial Teacher's College, an independent normal school in Guilin, Guangxi.
 However, in 1936, the government reorganized institutions of higher education.
 The Teacher's College was ordered to merge into Guangxi University, where it became part of the colleges of literature and law.
 The university also absorbed the Guangxi Provincial Medical College which became the Guangxi University School of Medicine.
 However, the authorities separated the university from its science and engineering faculties, which consolidated and became the independent Guangxi University of Science and Technology.
 Through these acquisitions and divestments, Guangxi University influenced the development of many institutions of higher education across Guangxi, a role it would retain during the education reorganization of the 1950s.

 In 1936 Guangxi University relocated to a campus in the city of Guilin.
 There, the university established an Institute of Botany, several agricultural research facilities, and its Economic Research Institute.